-Best places to see the Northern Lights
+11 best places to see the Northern Lights

 If you fancy soaking while you watch, Geophysical Institute researchers recommend Chena Resort and Manley Springs.

-Chena is better equipped and better connected with Fairbanks's airport.
+Chena is better equipped and better connected with Fairbanks' airport.

 The resort also provides an aurora alarm service, alerting guests if the lights "switch on" in the middle of night.

-The resort in the tiny village of Manley Hot Springs went bust but you can watch the lights for a small fee from spring-fed hot tubs provided by a local couple.
+The resort in the tiny village of Manley Hot Springs has closed but you can watch the lights for a small fee from spring-fed hot tubs provided by a local couple.
 More information from the Fairbanks-Alaska.com website.

 Paatsjoki, Finnish Lapland

-Note: •This story was updated in March 2017